 Hawthorn has been used for centuries in both western and eastern healing traditions, with abundant rigorous scientific study in recent decades.

 The Nurse of the Geriatric Heart

 The tea, tincture, and extracts show various preparations of Hawthorn are valuable in reducing the symptom of heart pain, angina, as well as helping the heart muscle function more easily and more effectively in chronic (long-term) heart disease.
-Research shows the compounds (oligomeric procyanidins, flavonoids, catechins), especially in leaf and flower, are antioxidant (1,2).
-Hawthorn helps peripheral blood vessels, too.
+Research shows the compounds (Oligomeric Procyanidins, flavonoids, catechins), especially in leaf and flower, are antioxidant (1,2).
+Hawthorn berry works as a natural heart medicine by helping peripheral blood vessels, too.
 Hawthorn protects against, and in some cases, reverses hardening of the arteries (arteriosclerosis).
 It is no wonder this amazing tree has been called “the Nurse of the Geriatric Heart,” and for centuries has symbolized hope.